 In case a project has more participants, who may - in different ways - derive an economic benefit, or produce their own products or outputs to be commercially utilized, more business plans are required.
 The business plans must illustrate the different financial benefits.
 It may make sense to prepare a business plan for each product/output if a single company in the project has several products or outputs.
 Thus, you may fill in as many D Forms as necessary in the project.

-Complete Form D as described in the guidelines for Form A, fields A29-A34, and submit an additional corresponding Form G.
+Complete Form D as described in the guidelines for Form A, fields A29-A35, and an additional corresponding Form G can be submitted, if applied.

 Additional business plans (Form D) must be submitted in continuation of application form A.